Ronald S. Sullivan Jr.

 Prior to joining Harvard’s faculty, Professor Sullivan was on the Yale Law School faculty where he won the award for outstanding teaching after his first year.
 Before joining the legal academy, he served as the Director of the Public Defender Service for the District of Columbia.
 He also spent several years in private practice in two major Washington, D.C. law firms where he specialized in white-collar criminal defense and complex commercial litigation.

 Professor Sullivan still maintains an appellate and trial practice.
 He has represented persons ranging from politicians to professional athletes to recording artists to pro bono clients in criminal jeopardy.
+Representative clients include: The family of Micheal Brown; Former New England Patriot Aaron Hernandez; The family of Usaamah Rahim.

 Professor Sullivan has provided legal commentary for CNN, FoxNews, PBS, and all the major networks.
 He has been quoted in the nation’s leading newspapers and periodicals, and he has testified before the United States Senate and House of Representatives on numerous occasions.